Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 # Writing aggravation opinions

-- **With a noted condition** - known pre-existing condition existed before service - One key source is the etrance service exam
+- **With a noted condition** - known pre-existing condition existed before service - One key source is the etrance service exam - If there are mentioned in the exam then they can be considered as "noted"

 - **Without a noted condition** - no documentation on the entrance service exam